WA-Department-of-Agriculture/soils/README.md

 visualization and reporting needs. {soils} provides an RStudio project template to generate customized, interactive soil health reports.
-Democratize your data by giving back to the farmers and land managers who contributed soil samples to your survey project – use {soils} to empower each participant to explore and understand their data.
+Democratize your data by giving back to the farmers and land managers who contributed soil samples to your survey project.
+Use {soils} to empower each participant to explore and understand their data.

 {soils} was produced by the [Washington State Department of